Our Process and Curriculum

 The Four Winds’ curriculum provides a balance between focused training in basic academic skills and the freedom for students to explore their own interests.

 Upon a student’s entry, the instructors evaluate the student in all areas of basic studies.
 Teacher and student work together to design an individualized academic program based on these evaluations and the student’s learning style.
 This individualized program is organized and effected through the use of the biweekly.

-Every two weeks, students meet with their instructor to draw up a set of goals in each subject area.
+Every two weeks, students meet with their teachers to draw up a set of goals in the following subject areas: geometry, reading, writing, vocabulary, Latin, and math.
 At the end of this period students assess their progress over the two weeks completed and set goals for the next biweekly.

 During each biweekly, students are free to choose what to work on at any given time, but are responsible for the completion of all the work by the end of the biweekly.
 This structure allows students considerable freedom to determine the use of their time while providing a structure and supervision that ensures students successfully meet their goals for each biweekly study period.
 Students learn the invaluable skills of time and task allocation.

 In addition, the completed biweekly form provides students and their families with a progress report every two weeks.

 Structure of the Day

 Students work on their creative writing at the beginning of every morning.
 Many work on stories over the course of weeks or even months.
 After working silently in a comfortable spot, students and teachers come together to share their stories and poems.
 Though students are never required to read aloud, most choose to share.
 The group observes a few basic rules to assure that writers feel comfortable and respected.
 Writers get useful and supportive feedback and find that listening to their peers is as engaging as writing their own stories.

 Students also turn in 14 essays throughout the school year based on writing prompts relating to that year’s theme.
 We focus on three types of formal essay: reading responses, research papers, and creative writing.